suffolklibraries/lgc/content/collections/events/wildlife-walks-10-12.md

     content:
       -
         type: text
-        text: "Join one of our Wardens for a morning walk around the reserve.
-Learn about the history and ecology of the Reserve, and how our team manages it for the benefit of its wildlife and people.\_"
+        text: "Join our volunteer David for a guided walk around the reserve.\_" -
-  -
     type: paragraph
     attrs: